JiayiJessieTong/JiayiJessieTong_new.github.io/_teaching/bsta660.md

 location: "Philadephia, PA"
 ---

-I served as the teaching assistant fellow in FALL 2020 for BSTA 660: Design of Observational Studies.
+I served as the teaching assistant in FALL 2020 for BSTA 660: Design of Observational Studies.